mellowtechie/wond696-dante/README.md

 1) Create VPS.
 The deante socks5 proxy is simple to use but as of the time of this writing has an issue with authentication in the Ubuntu repository.
 2) Login to VPS and create a new user with sudo ability.
 3) Disable sshd login with the default 'ubuntu' account.
+4) Update the distribution and apps
-4) Enable ufw and allow ssh.
+5) Enable ufw and allow ssh.
-5) Install and configure fail2ban to protect sshd using the ufw firewall.
+6) Install and configure fail2ban to protect sshd using the ufw firewall.
-6) Download, compile, and install dante.
+7) Download, compile, and install dante.
-7) Configure and test dante.
+8) Configure and test dante.

 ### Create VPS